FatimaNW/Elite-Drive/README.md

  - **Dijkstra’s Algorithm** is used to calculate the shortest path (i.e., minimum fare) between a rider’s pickup and drop-off location.

 ![Route Graph](Route_Graph.png)

+#
+**Note:** This project was created during my second year of university as part of Data Structure Algorithms & Applications course.